Chapter 14: Standards & Guidelines

 9. All translations will be accompanied by the following disclaimer— "Non-English translations of ACRL standards and guidelines are contributed by individual volunteers from the library community and are not vetted by ACRL.
 Neither ACRL nor American Library Association is responsible for translation errors.
 If significant errors are discovered, ACRL would appreciate it if they were brought to the attention of the ACRL Executive Director."
 (Source: ACRL Board, May 2010.)

-Organizations Since ACRL standards and guidelines are considered by the academic library community to be authoritative, and since paraphrases or models of these documents by external organizations may cause the academic community to question the jurisdiction and application of them, the SAC encourages external organizations to:
+Since ACRL standards and guidelines are considered by the academic library community to be authoritative, and since paraphrases or models of these documents by external organizations may cause the academic community to question the jurisdiction and application of them, the SC encourages external organizations to:

 1. Endorse, and when appropriate, adopt an ACRL standard or guideline for use by their constituencies.